Why did Russia invade Ukraine and what could happen next?

 Russia annexed Ukraine’s Crimean Peninsula that year in retaliation after the country’s Moscow-friendly president Viktor Yanukovych was driven from power by mass protests.

-More than 14,000 people died in the fighting that was ongoing throughout the intervening years, which devastated the region.
+More than 14,000 people have died in the fighting that has been ongoing throughout the intervening eight years, devastating the region.

-Both Ukraine and the West have accused Russia of sending troops and weapons to back the rebels but Moscow has denied the allegations, stating that Russians who joined the separatists did so voluntarily.
+Both Ukraine and the West have accused Russia of sending troops and weapons to back the rebels but Moscow has denied the allegations, stating that Russians who joined the separatists’ cause did so voluntarily.

 The agreement is highly complex, however, because Moscow continues to insist it has not been a party in the conflict and is therefore not bound by its terms.

-In point 10 of the agreement, there is a call for the withdrawal of all foreign armed formations and military equipment from the disputed DPR and LPR.
-Ukraine says this refers to forces from Russia but Moscow has previously denied it has any of its own troops in those states.
+In point 10 of the treaty, there is a call for the withdrawal of all foreign armed formations and military equipment from the disputed DPR and LPR: Ukraine says this refers to forces from Russia but Moscow has repeatedly denied it has any of its own troops in the contested regions.

 In 2021, a spike in ceasefire violations in the east and a Russian troop concentration near Ukraine fuelled fears that a new war was about to erupt but tensions abated when Moscow pulled back the bulk of its forces after manoeuvres in April.